 Aging eyes, medically known as presbyopia, is a condition in which the lens of the eye gradually loses its flexibility, making it harder to focus clearly on close objects such as printed words.
 Distance vision, on the other hand, is usually not affected.

 Unfortunately, presbyopia is an inevitable part of aging and cannot be prevented by diet, lifestyle or visual habits.
 However, it is treatable with several types of corrective lenses, including progressives, bifocals and trifocals, single-vision reading glasses, multifocal contact lenses and monovision therapy.

 Your eye care provider at Eyes on the Diamond will work with you to diagnose your vision problem and suggest the best treatment option for your eyes at our optometric office in Boalsburg.
-For more information, click to schedule an appointment with Dr. Whitney Territo, and we’ll be in touch with you shortly.
+For more information, click to schedule an appointment with Dr. Whitney Territo or Dr. Scott Bauer, and we’ll be in touch with you shortly.